'Vaginal And C-Section Birth, I've Done Both - Here's Which One I'd Do Next.'

 I tell you what’s a big pet peeve of mine?
 Excuse me, I know this is a jarring way to begin a blog, but it just gets my goat when people describe a vaginal birth as giving birth ‘naturally’.

 Don’t get me wrong, I don’t think anyone is trying to be an a-hole.
-I just think it creates the impression that anything other than a vaginal birth is ‘unnatural’ - and there’s a somewhat negative connotation with that.
+I just think it creates the impression that anything other than a vaginal birth is ‘unnatural’ - and there’s a somewhat negative connotation with that, whether we’re talking about a C-Section or Vaginal birth.

 Okay, here’s why it irks me personally.